audrum/old-multinstall/README.md

 ## windows_activators

 This is a project about open source activators for windows and office written in batch and powershell. **You have to open each one with admin rights**.
+If you have any doubt, comment or contribution, you can contact me through [Telegram](https://telegram.org) by my username [@audrum](https://t.me/audrum).

 ## Windows Multinstall